 One of the first programs established in the mainland is Gospel Rehab (Fuyin Jiedu), whose first clinic, the Taocheng Drug Rehabilitation Guidance Station (Taocheng fuyin jiedu fudao zhan), was founded in 1999 in Yunnan Province.
 Yunnan is ground zero for China’s narcotics crisis, one of the worst hit in terms of rates of drug addiction and the related scourge of HIV/AIDS.
 The Taocheng clinic was established by a man named Lin Jueqing, the owner of a small manufacturing firm who possessed no training in medicine or counseling, much less in the treatment of addiction.
-Lin’s career as a provider of addiction treatment began in decidedly ad hoc fashion.
+Lin’s career as a provider of addiction treatment began in a decidedly ad hoc fashion.
 He was one of six lay Christians, all members of a weekly prayer group he led, moved by compassion to help the heroin-addicted sister and brother-in-law of one of their members.
-Lin and the other five prayer group participants decided to try and alleviate the couple’s suffering the only way they knew how, through faith and prayer.
+Lin and the other five prayer group participants decided to try to alleviate the couple’s suffering the only way they knew how, through faith and prayer.
 They took the couple to a quiet resort where they spent several days and nights praying with the couple, discussing the Bible, talking with them about Jesus, and offering comfort as the couple experienced the agonies of withdrawal.
 After several days and nights, when it seemed as if the worst of withdrawal was over, the group returned to Kunming.
-Rather than return to the temptations of their old lives the husband and wife moved in with Lin, the group’s unofficial leader, where they stayed for several months.
+Rather than return to the temptations of their old lives, the husband and wife moved in with Lin, the group’s unofficial leader, where they stayed for several months.
 During that period the couple attended church with Lin and his family, studied the Bible, and remained drug-free.
 Eventually both husband and wife converted to Christianity.

 The story of Yunnan Gospel Rehab might have ended here had acquaintances of the now drug-free couple not heard of their successful rehabilitation and sought help from Lin.
-As mentioned Lin lacked any training in the field of addiction treatment.
+As mentioned, Lin lacked any training in the field of addiction treatment.
 However the steady stream of people seeking his help convinced Lin that God was calling him to alter his life’s path.
 Eventually he sold his factory and rented a farmhouse in Taocheng, a rural village some distance from Kunming, where he began preaching the Gospel to a small group of addicts and using prayer and informal counseling to help them deal with their affliction.
 This informal farmhouse clinic eventually became the Taocheng Drug Rehabilitation Guidance Station.

 Most of those served by the Taocheng clinic and other Yunnan Gospel Rehab sites are addicted to heroin, ketamine, and “ice,” or methamphetamine, the most commonly abused narcotics in China.
 The vast majority of clients have previously undergone compulsory drug treatment in the state system, the result of having been detained by public security and registered as drug users.
 More than a few have been remanded to compulsory treatment numerous times, only to relapse upon release.

-According to its proponents Gospel Rehab works because it addresses the spiritual and psychological problems that fuel addiction.
+According to its proponents, Gospel Rehab works because it addresses the spiritual and psychological problems that fuel addiction.
 As mentioned, the treatment offered at such clinics does not involve medication such as methadone or buprenorphine.
 Instead the focus is almost exclusively on belief, spirituality, and fellowship.
 According to Wang Aiguo, deputy chief of the Religious Affairs Bureau in Yunnan and a supporter of the program: